Highlights from my recent projects are below.

 NCDFREE aims to raise awareness of noncommunicable diseases (NCDs) around the world through grassroots, youth-focused outreach.
 As the Global Communications Lead, I:

-- Connect with stakeholders and members of the media to collaborate on events and place articles and op-eds.
+Connect with stakeholders and members of the media to collaborate on events.

-- Edit and write blog posts and articles about the global burden of NCDs and strategies to fight them.
+Write, edit and place blog posts and op-eds about the global burden of NCDs — and strategies to fight them.